Portraits and people photography

 By the end of this course you should be able to...

-- present a varied selection of photographs of people, applying a variety of camera settings and lighting conditions
+- Create and present a varied selection of photographs of people

-- photograph people with confidence and communicate with them appropriately in formal and informal situations
+- Photograph people with greater confidence and communicate with them appropriately

 What level is the course and do I need any particular skills?